12 classic films.

 call for submissions

-To create a fellowship of the most talented, up-and-coming, local filmmakers and give them the opportunity to learn from some of the best working screenwriters and filmmakers today.
-With passion, creativity and vision, we will support and develop these scripts into short films to help launch our ʻOhina fellows’ careers.
+The ‘Ohina Filmmakers Lab is an annual screenwriting immersive designed to build a fellowship of talented, local filmmakers and give them the opportunity to learn from the best working screenwriters and filmmakers today.
+The goal of the ‘Ohina team is to support and develop selected short scripts to help launch our fellows’ careers.

 HOW IT WORKS